The Forrester Wave™: Order Management Systems, Q2 2023

 2. Multi-channel support

 Offering omnichannel support has been vital in the modern e-commerce ecosystem.
 Today’s consumers expect a seamless interaction with your brand, regardless of the channel they use.
-With distributed order management you can process orders on third-party platforms, your website, social media channels, and more.
+With distributed order management you can process orders from third-party platforms, your website, social media channels, and more.

 3. Inventory visibility and management